Aggregated Individual Reporting for Post-Deployment Evaluation: Defining aggregated individual reporting

-Finally, we note that \textit{flaw disclosure} mechanisms, e.g., as outlined in \citet{longpre2025house}, are an important starting point, but are insufficient for our goals.
-That is, an aggregated individual reporting mechanism can---and likely should---include much of the flaw disclosure machinery outlined in \citet{longpre2025house}, but a flaw disclosure system by itself would not necessarily qualify as an AIR.
+The second category includes \textit{flaw disclosure} mechanisms, e.g., as outlined in \citet{longprehouse}; these are an important starting point, but are insufficient for our goals.
+That is, an aggregated individual reporting mechanism can---and likely should---include much of the flaw disclosure machinery outlined in \citet{longprehouse}, but a flaw disclosure system by itself would not necessarily qualify as an AIR.
 In the context of our definition, flaw disclosure systems may sometimes satisfy the first condition (\textit{individual reporting}), but do not include the other criteria (aggregation for evaluation and downstream action).
-Thus, our specific proposal is explicitly narrower.\footnote{Regarding the specific manuscript presented in \citet{longpre2025house}, the contribution of our work is distinct, but complementary.
-We are explicitly focused on public reporting and understanding its benefits, as in Sections \ref{sec:emp} and \ref{sec:dem} (whereas non-expert reports are are only briefly mentioned in their work); we also emphasize methodological problems and directions for the AI research community (Section \ref{sec:implement}).
-We refer readers to their manuscript for a thorough legal and policy overview and a taxonomy of current flaw disclosure methods, which our manuscript excludes. } This can be seen when considering concrete instantiations of flaw disclosure mechanisms, such as bug bounties for algorithmic problems and red-teaming.
-The former is typically focused on resolving bugs on a per-report level, rather than understanding problems and taking action on an aggregate level (e.g., as discussed in \cite{kenway2022bug}, with the bias-bounty mechanism of \citet{globus2022algorithmic} as a rare exception); the latter often focuses on evaluations at the pre-deployment phase, and solicits participation from predefined groups rather than all members of the affected population (e.g., \citet{ahmad2025openai}).
+Thus, our specific proposal is explicitly narrower.
+This can be seen when considering concrete instantiations of flaw disclosure mechanisms, such as bug bounties for algorithmic problems and red-teaming.
+The former is typically focused on resolving bugs on a per-report level, rather than understanding problems and taking action on an aggregate level (e.g., as discussed in \citet{kenway2022bug}, with the bias-bounty mechanism of \citet{globus2022algorithmic} as a rare exception); the latter often focuses on the pre-deployment phase, and solicits participation from predefined groups rather than all members of the affected population (e.g., \citet{ahmad2025openai}).

+For understanding real-world usage of Claude, Anthropic has developed a system called Clio, which applies $k$-means clustering to a fixed batch of chat transcripts, then post-hoc labels the clusters with Claude \citep{tamkin2024clio}.
+Unlike the incident databases described above, Clio is specific to an evaluated system (Claude)---and, notably, the goal of Clio is specifically to identify ``unknown unknowns'' in usage patterns.
+However, the collection of all chats is quite different from individually-submitted reports that highlight problematic behavior, and thus Clio captures different insights than an AIR would.
+For large language models in general, LMArena (formerly Chatbot Arena) has become a popular evaluation platform for ranking LLMs \citep{chiang2024chatbot}.
+While LMArena does rely on real-time, crowdsourced feedback, the goal of their evaluations is primarily to compare models (via ranking), rather than conducting fine-grained evaluations that could inform future action.